prestonp/simple-rcon/README.md

 ##### API

-* `new Rcon([options])` Returns a new client and attempts to connect to server.
-  `options`
+* `new Rcon([options])`:

-    - `host`: string containing host address
+    - `options.host`: string containing host address
-    - `port`: int for server port number
+    - `options.port`: int for server port number
-    - `password`: string containing rcon password
+    - `options.password`: string containing rcon password

-* `exec(command, callback)` Sends rcon commands to server.
+* `exec(command, callback)`: Sends rcon commands to server.
 If exec is called before the `authenticated` event is triggered, the commands will be buffered.
 Upon authentication, all commands will be executed in order.

   - `command` - String containing remote command
   - `callback` - Function with signature `function(res) {}`

-* `close()` Closes connection
+* `close()`: Closes connection

 ##### Events